sasembodo/dawis/README.md

 ## Introduction

-DAWIS is an attendance and wage management system for daily workers.
+DAWIS is an attendance and wage management system for casual workers.

+## Features

+- Syncronized worker data at some project
+- Worker attendance report
+- Project attendance report
+- Total wages to be paid to each worker
+- Total wages to be paid on each project

 ## Tools
 - Intellij IDEA
 - pgAdmin 4
 - Postman

 ## Tech Stack

 - Java